IMBIZO IV – Marine and human systems: Addressing multiple scales and multiple stressors

 The multiple stressors and drivers of global change in the marine and human systems differ geographically, depending on whether they occur in coastal areas, the continental shelf, or the open ocean, and moreover, vary at temporal scales.

 The challenge for ensuring sustainable governance of marine ecosystems and human societies in the future is the development of systems level understanding of the effects of global change at multiple scales.
-IMBIZO IV will explore the interactions of multiple drivers and stressors at different spatial and temporal scales.
-Of interest will be the global implications (and scaling up) of the responses of marine biogeochemistry, ecosystems, and social and governance structures observed at these different spatial and temporal scales.
+IMBIZO IV explored the interactions of multiple drivers and stressors at different spatial and temporal scales.
+Of interest were the global implications (and scaling up) of the responses of marine biogeochemistry, ecosystems, and social and governance structures observed at these different spatial and temporal scales.

 Workshop 1: Marine ecosystem-based governance: From rhetoric to reality

 Workshop 2: Coastal upwelling ecosystems as models for interdisciplinary studies of climate and global change